theislab/archmap_doc/docs/beta_feature/index.rst

    .. image:: ../_static/beta_feature/benchmark_search.png
       :alt: benchmark search

 2. Upon selection, an info box will open.
 Clicking on **"START BENCHMARK"** will begin the benchmarking process.
 If successful, you will receive the alert **"Benchmarking job triggered successfully!"** If you receive the alert **"Failed to trigger the benchmarking job.
-Please try again."**, please try starting the benchmark again.
+Please try again."**, please wait a few seconds and try starting the benchmark again.
 If the benchmark continues to fail, contact the ArchMap team via the contact form.

    .. image:: ../_static/beta_feature/benchmark_start.png
       :alt: benchmark start